ChantelleKerr/cits3403-group-project/README.md

 TODO
 ```
 ###### Selenium Tests
 The test opens up FireFox and simulates navigation that a user may take while using our website.

-Please made sure the server is running as we are performing client side testing
+**Please made sure the server is running** as we are performing client side testing.

-***Note**: This test will run for 30 seconds*
+***Note**: This test will run for ~40 seconds*
 ```
 python3 -m unittest app/tests/selenium.py
 ```